backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 - [Unity Asset Store](https://www.assetstore.unity3d.com/) provide 3D models that can be used within the Unity3D engine.
 High quality assets tend to require licensing and not available free of charge.
 - [Kujiale](https://www.kujiale.com/), an indoor design platform in China that provides 3D indoor objects as well scenes but the majority of them require licensing and are not available for free.

 The image below shows the size of repositories that provide 3D assets and models.
-We observed that see that large majority of these repositories today contain 1M models and we believe the content will continue to grow with time.
+We observed that see that large majority of these repositories today contain 1M models and we believe the content (either designed by artists or automatically generated) will continue to grow with time.

 <center><img src="/assets/img/2019-01-15/object_repos_1.jpg" width="70%"></center>